bewuethr/bewuethr.github.io/2020-05-04-everything-pandoc-markdown.md

 ---

-Lists can be nested; nested lists don't have be surrounded by blank lines.
+Lists can be nested; nested lists don't have to be surrounded by blank lines.
 The markers have to line up with the first non-space character after the marker of the parent list.

 ---